Smoothie Bowl Recipes

 1. Freeze your own fresh fruit.
 It’s convenient to buy frozen fruit, but whenever you have some overly ripe fruit, think about storing it in the freezer to have available for smoothie bowls.
 I especially love doing this with bananas!
 Here are two quick tutorials on how to freeze bananas and how to freeze strawberries for smoothies.

 2. Add a sweetener.
 I do not usually add any sweeteners to my smoothie bowls because I use ripe bananas and sweet fruits like pineapples and apples, for example.
-However, depending on the sweetness of the fruit you use and your taste you may want to sweeten the smoothies.
+However, depending on the sweetness of the fruit you use and your taste preference, you may want to sweeten the smoothies.
 Honey or maple syrup are great natural sweeteners.

 3. Use a strong blender to minimize adding too much liquid.
 I make my smoothies in my Vitamix.
 It has a “frozen” button so it does all the work for me until the ingredients are well blended.

 Store any leftovers in a mason jar with a lid.
-They will last for 24 hours, but I recommend consuming them immediately after making them.
+They will last for 24 hours, but I recommend eating them immediately after making them.
 If the smoothie settles while in the fridge, just use a fork to mix everything together again.

 Will this be filling enough for breakfast?